Moving From Paper to Electronic Changes and Approvals

-Moving From Paper to Electronic Change Management: Five Key Issues to Consider as Your Company Addresses 21 CFR Part 11
+Moving From Paper to Electronic Changes and Approvals: Five Key Issues to Consider as Your Company Addresses FDA 21 CFR Part 11

 Given that companies now develop and store the majority of their business and product information in electronic systems, it follows that documenting changes to that information could be done electronically as well.
 Transitioning from paper-based documentation to an electronic system can increase efficiency and productivity.
 This article is intended to assist medical device companies who plan to upgrade their paper systems or augment their electronic records management with an electronic change control system.